shalini-saravanan/livetracking/README.md

 </a>

-   Product Location is tracked by means of carrier's (Truck driver or Delivery persons) Mobile GPS service (An in-built IOT).
+   Package location is tracked by means of carrier’s (Truck Driver or local Delivery person's) mobile GPS in a chained network as the Product ID  is embedded with driver’s GPS data in the database.

-We have to only specify what are the products for the particular driver.
-So, the customers can live track their products which is same as the drivers location.
-When the product load is passed to the next driver, then the next driver's location is tracked for the products.
-Thus, the products are tracked in a chained network in the realtime process.
+We should specify the packages and their unique ID's to the particular driver's GPS enabled Mobile App.
+The customers can track their packages in Real-Time by tracking the driver's location.
+Since the packages have unique ID's, When the package is shifted to the next driver, the new driver's location is tracked and the current driver's location is cut-off.
+Thus, the packages are tracked in a chained network in the Real-Time process.

 ## Software Required

-*  A mobile application for the drivers (Product carriers)
+*  A Mobile Application for the drivers ( Package carriers )
       * Flutter
       * Dart

-*  A web app for the customers
+*  A Web App for the customers ( Clients )
       * HTML
       * CSS

+*  Backened Technologies
+      * Firebase (Database)
       * Javascript
       * JQuery

-*  Backened Tool
-      * Firebase

 <!-- GETTING STARTED -->
 ## How it works ?